MirageNet/Mirage/doc/docs/examples/pong.md

 Furthermore, every player needs a racket to play with.
 Each player who joins the game will have his own controllable object, which represents him within the game.
 This game object is called *PlayerObject*.
-For spawning the *PlayerObject* a prefab has to be created, containing at least a NetworkIdentity component with **Local Player Authority** checked.
-The **Local Player Authority** allows the player to control and modify the game objects properties (e.g. for movement).
+For spawning the *PlayerObject* a prefab has to be created, containing at least a NetworkIdentity component.
+The player's ability to control and modify the game object's properties (e.g., for movement) is determined by the `HasAuthority` property on the `NetworkIdentity` and the `ClientAuthority` setting on the `NetworkTransform` component.
 The NetworkManager needs a reference to this prefab, which is located in **Spawn Info/Player Prefab**.
 To have the player movement synchronized over the network, the player prefab also contains a NetworkTransform.

 ![NetworkManagerSettings](/img/examples/pong/Pong2.jpg)

 ## Player start position

-The main scene contains 2 game objects with only a NetworkStartPosition component (game objects RacketSpawnLeft, RacketSpawnRight in the scene).
-These transforms will be automatically registered by the NetworkManager as spawning positions.
+The main scene contains 2 game objects that serve as spawn points for players.
+These transforms are manually registered with the NetworkManager as available spawning positions.

 ![NetworkStartPositions](/img/examples/pong/Pong3.jpg)

 ## Setting up the network

-A very convenient component for establishing/testing connections is the NetworkManagerHUD.
+A very convenient component for establishing/testing connections is the NetworkManagerHud.
 It provides basic functionality for starting a game as a Client, Server, or Host (Client and Server at the same time).
 It requires the NetworkManager component.